borjacabello/IronWorld/readme.md

     - username
     - email
     - password
-{{{- GET /auth/login
+- GET /auth/login
   - renders the login form in the home page}}}
 - POST /auth/login
   - redirects to / if user logged in
   - body:
     - email
     - password
-- POST /auth/logout
+- GET /auth/logout
   - redirects to / if user logged in

+User routes:
+- GET "/user/publication/create"
+  - renders a form for create a new publication
+- POST "/user/publication/create"
+  - creates a new publication for a user in the DB
+- GET "/user/search-publication"
+  - renders searched publications page from "/"
+- GET "/user/:publicationId/details"
+  - renders publication details page from "/"
-- POST /user/:publicationId/create
+- POST "/user/comment/create"
-  - creates a new publication in the DB (pending for approval)
+  - creates a new coment for a publication in the DB
+- GET "/users/:commentId/edit"
-  - redirects to /
+  - renders comment details page to edit comment information
+- POST "/users/:commentId/edit"
+  - updates comment message and renders it
+- POST "/users/:commentId/delete"
+  - updates comment message and renders it
+- POST "/user/:publicationId/like"
+  - adds like to the likes publication counter and adds user to the whoLikes array
+- POST "/user/:publicationId/unlike"
+  - removes like from the likes publication counter and removes user from the whoLikes array

+Profile routes:
 - GET /profile
   - renders the profile in a new page
-    - profileImage
-    - username
-    - email
-    - user publications (from Publications)
-    - edit profile button
-    - add personal links button
 - GET /profile/edit
-  - renders the profile edit page
+  - Renders user edit profile page
 - POST /profile/edit
-  - profileImage
+  - edit the profile page, and redirect to profile
-  - email
+- GET /profile/editpassword
-  - old password
+  - Renders profile password edit page
+- POST /profile/editpassword
-  - new password
+  - Renders profile password edit page
+- GET /profile/edit/email
+  - Renders profile email edit page
+- POST /profile/edit/email
+  - Renders profile email edit page
+- GET "/profile/publications/:publicationId/details"
+  - renders the details of each own publication
+- POST "/profile/publications/:publicationId/delete"
+  - deletes the current own publication
+- GET "/profile/publications/:publicationId/edit"
-  - redirect to /profile
+  - renders profile own publication to edit
-- GET /profile/links
+- POST "/profile/publications/:publicationId/edit"
-  - renders profile links addition form
+  - renders profile own publication to edit
+- POST "/profile/publications/:publicationId/favourite
+  - add publication to UserOnline.favourite properties
-- POST /profile/links
+- POST "/profile/publications/:publicationId/favouritedelete
-  - creates new link
-  - redirect to /profile
+  - add publication to UserOnline.favourite properties

+Admin routes:
 - GET /admin/users
   - renders user list for the admin
 - GET /admin/users/:userId/edit